 The bill S.129, introduced by Senator Cummings, aims to amend Vermont law regarding the regulation of virtual-currency kiosk operators.
-Key changes include increasing the daily cash transaction limit for new customers from $1,000 to $2,000, while allowing existing customers to transact up to $5,000 in a day.
+Key changes include increasing the daily cash transaction limit for new customers from $1,000 to $2,000 and establishing a higher limit of $5,000 for existing customers.
 The bill also introduces a requirement for virtual-currency kiosk operators to disclose material risks associated with virtual currency transactions to customers in clear and legible writing.
-Additionally, it mandates that operators provide live customer service during specified hours and implement anti-fraud and compliance policies.
+Additionally, it mandates that operators provide live customer service during specified hours and implement anti-fraud and compliance policies, including the designation of compliance and consumer protection officers.

 Statutes affected: